 By: Bailey Rahn November 20, 2019

 What exactly is CBD (cannabidiol) oil and what can it do?
 What doesn’t it do?
-You’re likely here because someone told you to try CBD oil for pain, insomnia, anxiety, cancer, or another medical condition.
+You’re likely here because someone told you to try CBD oil for pain relief in canada, insomnia, anxiety, cancer, or another medical condition.
 Or you may be interested in trying it for everyday wellness, like a daily supplement.

 We’re glad you’re here, arming yourself with information before diving head-first into the world of CBD, where misinformation and dubious claims swarm around unregulated products.
 CBD products can offer excellent relief, but one essential takeaway here is this: Not all CBD oils are created equal.

 What is CBD Oil?:

 CBD, or cannabidiol, is one of many chemical compounds (also called cannabinoids) produced by cannabis.
 CBD oil Canada simply refers to an extract of cannabis or hemp that is formulated to contain high levels of CBD, and may capture varying levels of other plant compounds.